< SEE ALL POSTS

 If you’re NOT on Team-Based Pay … the strategies presented above are two more examples why TBP is massively more than hourly rate pay with bonus.
 TBP is a foundation that you can truly build a competitive world-class salon/spa on.

-Three ways to learn more about Team-Based Pay: Download our Team-Based Pay White Paper, attend our four-day Incubator Seminar, or join the largest gathering of current and aspiring Team-Based Pay salons & spas at the next Team-Based Pay Conference.
+Three ways to learn more about Team-Based Pay: Download our Team-Based Pay Fact Sheet, attend our four-day Incubator Seminar, or join the largest gathering of current and aspiring Team-Based Pay salons & spas at the next Team-Based Pay Conference.